codio/knowledge/source/instructors/setupcourses/resources/resourcetools/turtle.rst

 -  For Codio.com users, `click here <https://codio.com/home/starter-packs/6ff2e3ab-6e02-45fc-9ed8-26793aa77336>`__
 -  For Codio.co.uk users, `click here <https://codio.co.uk/home/starter-packs/6ff2e3ab-6e02-45fc-9ed8-26793aa77336>`__

-Turtle is pre-installed in the Python library, so manul installation is simple:
+Turtle is pre-installed in the Python library, so manual installation is simple:

-1. Start by creating either a new project or assignment in your course and selecting the **Python Trajectory** stack.
+1. Start by creating either a new project or assignment in your course and selecting the **Python Trajectory Stack**.

 2. Select **Tools** at the top and click **Install software.** Search for **X server** and select install.